The Ancestral, the Emergent, and My Mother’s Candlesticks.

 My family never lit shabbat candles at home as I was growing up.
 What are we crazy dati’im (religious)?
 We used to have Friday night meals with my mother’s parents, but I think candles were already lit when we arrived?
 Not sure.
 This memory is hazy.
 Hearing my grandfather recite kiddush was the only piece of Jewish liturgy I encountered regularly as a child.
 His last name, before it was nationalized-hebrewized in Israel, was Kandel.

 For twenty nine years, these candlesticks were never used.
-So when Aba told me this story, and then asked me whether I wanted these candlesticks.
+So when mt father told me this story, and then asked me whether I wanted these candlesticks.
 I said, “barur,” obviously.
-He traveled from Israel to visit me at my cloister in Peekskill, NY, and he brought the candlesticks with him.
+He traveled from Israel to visit me, and he brought the candlesticks with him.
 One Friday night during his visit, we were invited for Shabbat dinner at Rabbis Lisa Goldstein & Igal Harmelin’s home in Manhattan.
 With their natural grace and kindness, they lit Shabbat candles and led us in songs and kiddush blessing.
 My father was very moved.

 Something else was rekindled.
 My parents home, and I believe my father’s home, was pretty secular.
 Part of the response to the trauma of the holocaust surviving generation of my grandparents was to distance from religiosity and Ashkenazi culture out of despair & disappointment with the lack of intervention, human or beyond.
 It resulted in many things: one, the maverick entrepreneurial cosmopolitan Israel on one hand, the occupation of Palestine that produced al-Souwi’s tragic action on the other, and people like myself and others on journeys of reclaiming erased, or forgotten, ancestral ways.